 According to the Greek Archaic poets, Eros was a handsome immortal played with the emotions of Gods and men, using golden arrows to incite love and leaden ones to sow aversion.
 It wasn’t until the Hellenistic period that he began to be portrayed as the mischievous, chubby child he’d become on Valentine’s Day cards.

-Typical Valentine’s Day Greetings
+Valentine’s Day Greetings and Gifts

 In addition to the United States, Valentine’s Day is celebrated in Canada, Mexico, the United Kingdom, France and Australia.
 In Great Britain, Valentine’s Day began to be popularly celebrated around the 17th century.